-Are Your Texts Passive Aggressive?
-The Answer May Lay In Your Punctuation
+Are Your Texts Passive-Aggressive?
+The Answer May Lie In Your Punctuation

 While Kravis is relatively zen when it comes to the period, for others, the thought of texting without it can be enraging.
 Klin said that her texting study sparked outrage among many.

-"They thought it was an insult to their first grade teacher, and their grandmother, and, you know, America as we know it," she said.
+"They thought it was an insult to their first-grade teacher, and their grandmother, and, you know, America as we know it," she said.

 Klin said the entire debate demonstrates that language is constantly changing — and that's OK.